ellemouton/bolts/bolt-taproot-gossip2.md

   [BIP-340][bip-340].
 * `boolean_tlv`: a zero length TLV record.
 If the TLV is present then `true` is implied, otherwise `false` is implied.
+* `partial_signature`: a 32-byte partial MuSig2 signature as defined
+  in [BIP 327][bip-327].
+* `public_nonce`: a 66-byte public nonce as defined in [BIP 327][bip-327].
+* `utf8`: a byte as part of a UTF-8 string.
+A writer MUST ensure an array of these is a valid UTF-8 string, a reader MAY reject any messages containing an array of these which is not a valid UTF-8 string.

 ## TLV Definitions